Date: February 20, April 10, June 12

 In the end you need to decide if this dance is right for your child, so please feel free to volunteer, come in and check out a dance, or contact us with any questions.

 To verify eligibility to attend the dances, students must show a student ID, JAM ID, or a parent release form (available at the dance).
 A JAM ID is the best way to verify eligibility.
 Once you have a JAM ID, no need to bring your school ID and take a chance on losing it.
 Even if you forget your JAM ID, we can look it up in our records when you arrive at a dance.

-Students may apply for a JAM ID at a dance by showing a school ID (or parent verification form if school ID is not available), then completing the online form.
-Students may also apply online anytime after the dance, by completing the registration form below.
+Students may apply for a JAM ID during a dance by showing a school ID (or parent verification form if school ID is not available), then completing an online form.
 Completed IDs will be available for pickup at the following dance.

 We can always use more dependable volunteers who love hanging out with middle schoolers.
 Just fill out this form to let us know you’re interested, and we’ll get back to you as soon as possible.